reliablyhq/documentation/docs/guides/slo/slo-reports/index.md

 :::note
-In order for the Reliably CLI to be able to query your service provider, you will need to be authentified.
+In order for the Reliably CLI to be able to query your service provider, you will need to be authenticated.

 * [Authentifying with AWS](#aws)
 * [Authentifying with GCP](#google-cloud-platform)